MartinYu0510/A-basic-Text-based-game/README.md

 You probably have met one of these things that make you unhappy, and we hope to provide you with a platform or a satisfying game for you to let off steam about your work.
 Life still go one and we should not put our energy on something or someone who make us unhappy.
+If you are having a bad day or want to express your anger, we are always here to welcome you!
+We also hope that you can forgive you enermy after defeating them, to share the value of tolarence

 P.S.
 We do not promote using violence to solve any problems.

+GAME Rules
+This is a RPG game, player will first enter thier name which create a character then the player will be asked which command will he/she want to input
+1: start a new game, 2:load the game where you last stop, 3:credits, 4:exit after input a integer(1/2/3/4), the game will produce related function.
+There are in total 4 bosses, player has to beat them up so that we can move on to go back to the company.
+If the player loss in the battle, the game will ended. else, the player will be asked if he/she are willing to forgive the boss/enermy.
+If the player choose "forgive", it will be consider as getting 1 point on good ending, and if the player gets 4 points on good ending, they can achieve "GOOD END" at the end.